 Hooks are the way to add custom logic to generic auto-generated services.
 And they do it in a way that doesn’t compromise DRY rule.
 So what are hooks?
 They are functions called before or after our service method or in case of error.
-For example we can use hook to authenticate user before executing service method, to validate incoming data, to modify data returned by our service method, to log errors and so on.
+For example, we can use a hook to authenticate the user before executing the service method, to validate incoming data, to modify data returned by our service method, to log errors and so on.

 Let’s say we’d like to set updatedAt field of our task to current date and time every time it’s updated.
 To do that we will use hooks.
-We could implement our own hook (and we’ll do that in a moment for some other case), but now we can simply use one of the hooks provided in feathers-hooks-common package.
-First let’s install it:
+We could implement our own hook (and we’ll do that in a moment for some other case), but now we can simply use one of the hooks provided in the feathers-hooks-common package.
+First, let’s install it:

 npm install --save feathers-hooks-common

 Next, we need to edit the file defining hooks for our tasks service (services/tasks/tasks.hooks.js).
 This is how it looks like right now:

 We have objects for hooks called before and after actions as well as in case of error.
-Each object contains arrays of hooks assigned to particular service actions (like find or create) as well as field called all that contains array of hooks executed for each action.
+Each object contains arrays of hooks assigned to particular service actions (like find or create) as well as a field called all that includes an array of hooks executed for each action.

-The hook that we’re going to use is called setNow and it takes the name (or names) of fields that should be set to current date and time as parameter.
+The hook that we’re going to use is called setNow and it takes the name (or names) of fields that should be set to current date and time as a parameter.

-First we need to import it from feathers-hooks-common package.
+First, we need to import it from the feathers-hooks-common package.
 Then we can add it in every place that modifies our task.
 Our code will look like this after those changes:

 If you play around with adding and modifying tasks you will notice the new field automatically added to all documents:

 HINT: Remember to restart your development server after making changes to the code.

 There are many more standard hooks that you can find here, including ones that can be used for modifying data, caching, validation, conditional hooks execution and more.